Agent in the Field: Nathaniel Parker

 Nathaniel: Well, to be honest the heroic allies don’t get much of a look in.
 They’re there a lot, but you only really want to know what’s happening to James Bond himself, and that is usually down to the villain.
 So Baddie for me.

-Red Nemesis, the ninth Young Bond book, will be out in May 2017
+Red Nemesis, the ninth Young Bond book, is out now, available here.

 To read more about Nathaniel Parker on his official site, please click here.